-Dry-cleaning is a necessary evil for most of us, whether you’re required to wear suits or business casual to work, have an eye for delicate fabrics, or make a seasonal visit to get your winter coats cleaned, at some point we all find ourselves standing at the dry cleaning counter watching the clothes go by on those mesmerizing racks.
-But before we dive in, have you ever wondered how dry-cleaning works and why so many clothing and bedding items are labeled as “dry clean only”?
+Dry cleaning is a necessary evil for most of us.
+Whether you’re required to wear suits or business casual to work, have an eye for delicate fabrics, or make a seasonal visit to get your winter coats cleaned, at some point we all find ourselves standing at the dry cleaning counter watching the clothes go by on those mesmerizing racks.
+But have you ever wondered how dry cleaning works and why so many clothes and bedding are required to be washed this way?

-While it may seem relatively new, the concept of modern dry cleaning has been around for a while, originally patented as “dry-scouring” on March 3, 1821, by Thomas L. Jennings (interesting fact, Jennings was the first black man to be granted a patent, despite attempts before him).
-But despite the name, dry-cleaning isn’t actually a dry process.
+While it may seem relatively new, the concept of modern dry cleaning has been around for a while, originally patented as “dry-scouring” in March 1821, by Thomas L. Jennings (interesting fact, Jennings was the first Black man to be granted a patent, although attempts were made before him).
+But despite the name, dry cleaning isn’t actually a dry process.
 It describes the method of using liquids other than water to clean clothing, upholstery, bedding, leather, and other delicates.
-Early liquids, also called solvents, included such noxious chemicals such as kerosene, gasoline, and turpentine, and later after some reformation in the 1930s, perchloroethylene (also known as perc or PCE) and decamethylcyclopentasiloxane (also known as GreenEarth), two chemicals that are still used today.
+Early liquids, also called solvents, included noxious chemicals like kerosene, gasoline, and turpentine.
+Later, after some reformation in the 1930s, dry cleaners switched to perchloroethylene (also known as perc or PCE) and decamethylcyclopentasiloxane (also known as GreenEarth), two chemicals that are still used today.
 In the dry cleaning process, detergents are mixed with these solvents to clean clothes that might not otherwise be suited for water.

-Dry-cleaning is often used for fabrics that are either too delicate for a standard washing machine (like silks and lace) or too heavy or at risk of shrinking (like wool and cashmere).
+Dry cleaning is often used for fabrics that are either too delicate for a standard washing machine (like silks and lace), are too heavy, or are at risk of shrinking (like wool and cashmere).
 But if words like perchloroethylene make your environmentally-minded ears perk up, you’re not wrong to be concerned.
 Most of us know that dry cleaning isn’t great for the environment, but it’s also pretty terrible for our own health as well.
 ‘PERC’ in particular should be avoided.
-Along with posing a huge environmental risk, even minimal contact with PERC could cause headaches, dizzy spells, nausea, drowsiness, and skin and respiratory irritation, and has been identified as a probable carcinogen by California’s Prop 65 (source).
+Along with posing a huge environmental risk — even minimal contact with PERC could cause headaches, dizzy spells, nausea, drowsiness, and skin and respiratory irritation — it has been identified as a probable carcinogen by California’s Prop 65 (source).
 Clearly, it’s something you want to avoid.

 But if your clothes or bedding is labeled as “dry clean only,” what else can you do?

-While “green” dry cleaners exist, not all of them pass muster when it comes to actually being environmentally friendly.
-And let’s be honest, getting to the dry cleaners and then picking up your items can be a major hassle.
+While “green” dry cleaners exist, not all of them pass muster when it comes to their environmental impact.
+And let’s be honest, getting to the dry cleaners and then picking up your items is a major hassle.
 The good news?
-Turns out, most of your dry-clean only items can be cleaned at home without any of the nasty chemicals and solvents required by conventional dry-cleaning.
+Most of your dry clean-only items can be cleaned at home without any of the nasty chemicals and solvents required by the conventional method.

-While hand-washing your clothes isn’t always feasible or right for the fabric, many “dry-clean only” clothes can be carefully hand-washed using a mild, eco-friendly detergent like Planet Inc. Delicate Laundry Wash.
-What fabrics can be hand-washed?
-Most sweaters, silks, lace and many vintage fabrics can be carefully hand-washed, so long as you’re careful while washing.
+While hand washing your clothes isn’t always feasible or right for the fabric, many “dry clean only” clothes can be carefully hand washed using a mild, eco-friendly detergent like Planet Inc. Delicate Laundry Wash.
+What fabrics can be hand washed?
+Most sweaters, silks, lace, and many vintage fabrics, so long as you’re careful.
 Fill a small basin with water, add detergent, and press the water through the fabric, as opposed to wringing it.
 Rinse in the same way and press the water out.
 Roll in a clean towel and press the remaining water out and either hang or lie flat to dry (most sweaters should always be dried on a flat surface, like a laundry rack.

-If you don’t want to spend your weekend hand-washing your clothes, investing in a few wash bags and premium gentle detergent could help you expedite the process.
-Wash bags can cut down on the abrasion your clothes experience in the washing machine, and an express cycle cleans your clothes without putting them through the beating of a full cycle (plus, are your dry-clean only clothes really that dirty?).
+If you don’t want to spend your weekend hand washing your clothes, investing in a few wash bags and premium gentle detergent can expedite the process.
+Wash bags cut down on the abrasion your clothes experience in the washing machine, and an express cycle cleans your clothes without putting them through the beating of a full cycle (plus, are your dry clean only clothes really that dirty?).
 When washing clothes like this, it’s important to remember that they still need to be air-dried.
 Always hang or lie flat to dry before steaming out any wrinkles.

-Another professional and more eco-friendly dry-cleaning option is wet cleaning.
+Another professional and more eco-friendly dry cleaning option is wet cleaning.
 A similar service as professional laundering, professional wet-cleaning uses milder soaps and detergents to clean items with water and then treats stains afterward.
-Because professional wet-cleaning also includes steaming, pressing and stain treatment, it can be a more planet-friendly option for those who want their special clothing and bedding items to look their best while minimizing impact on the planet.
+Because professional wet-cleaning also includes steaming, pressing, and stain treatment, it can be a more planet-friendly option for those who want their special clothing and bedding items to look their best while minimizing their impact on the planet.
 Professional wet-cleaners are also easier to come by than CO2 cleaners, so you may have better luck accessing the service near you.

 Do you have tips for caring for your dry clean only items?
 Share with us on social but tagging @AvocadoMattress and #AvocadoGreenMagazine!